 The Edith S. Bingham Education Fund is managed by Preservation Kentucky.

 For more information and to receive a copy of the grant application, contact Preservation Kentucky at 502-871-4570 or email info[at]preservationkentucky.org.

 The National Trust sponsors several other granting opportunities non-specific to Kentucky, such as the Johanna Favrot Fund for Historic Preservation and the Peter H. Brink Leadership Fund.
 For more information, please visit the National Trust’s website.

 State Grants and Tax Credits

-There are very few grant opportunities available in the state of Kentucky that support historic preservation specifically.
+There are limited grant opportunities in the state of Kentucky for historic preservation specifically.
+However, there are tax incentives to help both home and commercial building owners.
 As of 2005, the Kentucky Heritage Council administers a State Historic Preservation Tax Credit program, in addition to the Federal Historic Preservation Tax Credit program.